Before You Go Liquors

 4/10: Recent developments include a full cooler door of singles, (2011: 2nd door of singles planned) Many solid craft brews such as Expedition, Flossmoor, Dark Horse, Half Acre, Firestone, and others.
 Stone has recently arrived, Lost Abbey, Jolly Pumpkin, FFF seasonals.
 Seems like they are stocking more craft beers every day... check it out if you haven't already.

-This is a brand new store that just opened last week, right around the corner from a work site.
-They are just getting started, but already stock a nice selection of craft staples, with a focus on local/regional brewers.
+This is a brand new store that just opened last week, they are just getting started, but already stock a nice selection of craft staples, with a focus on local/regional brewers.
 Store is clean, organized, well lit, and they use BA shelf talkers.
 The guy working there was really friendly and mentioned they will order beers for you.
 I asked for Hopslam, and it was there a couple days later.
 Awesome!

 Sample list of the beers they carry: